WorkflowsCI/prose-test/.github/ISSUE_TEMPLATE/Epic/Design-Scenarios.md

 - [ ] How does the page look at a viewport width of `320px`?
 [SC 1.4.10](https://www.w3.org/WAI/WCAG22/Understanding/reflow)
 - [ ] Are there any modals, dialogs, overlays or notifications?
 How do they look look at a viewport width of `320px` and or with the text scaled 200%?
 [SC 1.4.4](https://www.w3.org/WAI/WCAG22/Understanding/resize-text.html)
 - [ ] Are there any components that would require horizontal scrolling?
 Are there any alternatives?
+[SC 1.4.10](https://www.w3.org/WAI/WCAG22/Understanding/reflow)

 #### Deaf person using a keyboard